rh4hunnid/nyNotTimes/README.md

 # nyNotTimes

 A script to fetch and clean HTML from a given URL.
+Removes all scripts and comments from returned sites and displays it locally bypasses simple js based paywalls and certain ad policys

 ## Installation